Ethiopian leader, marking year of war, says he will bury foes 'with our blood' | Law-Order

 The conflict in Africa's second most populous country has killed thousands of people, forced more than two million from their homes, and left 400,000 people in Tigray facing famine.
 A joint investigation https://www.reuters.com/business/cop/un-ethiopia-rights-commission-release-report-abuses-tigray-2021-11-03 by the United Nations and Ethiopia's state-appointed human rights commission published on Wednesday found that all sides fighting in the war had committed violations that may amount to war crimes.

-The African Union said on Wednesday that AU chair Moussa Faki Mahamat was following the escalation in Ethiopia with deep concern.
+The African Union said on Wednesday that its chair, Moussa Faki Mahamat, was following the escalation in Ethiopia with deep concern.
 He urged the parties to engage in dialogue.
-Ethiopia's neighbour Kenya, meanwhile, said its police had heightened security along the border.
+Ethiopia's neighbour Kenya increased security along the border.

-Will Davison, senior analyst at the International Crisis Group think tank, said the Tigrayan forces' gains had increased the pressure on Abiy government, as reflected by the State of Emergency.
+Will Davison, senior analyst at the International Crisis Group think-tank, said the Tigrayan forces' gains had increased pressure on Abiy's government.
 "Right now, it looks difficult for the federal coalition to hold off the Tigray forces' advance, and some of their leaders have recently said that at this late stage they are not looking to negotiate with Abiy," he said.

+The Tigrayan forces are now in the town of Kemise in Amhara state, 325 km (200 miles) from the capital, TPLF spokesman Getachew Reda told Reuters on Wednesday, pledging to minimise casualties in their drive to take Addis Ababa.
+"We don't intend to shoot at civilians and we don't want bloodshed.
+If possible we would like the process to be peaceful," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)